Chart Color Schemes

 Cultural Diversity

-Robina - West was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Robina - West was found to be above average when compared nationally for a number of language and cultural background related metrics

-Robina-West was found to have a higher cultural diversity than most local markets, with 18.9% of its population speaking a language other than English at home and 35.8% born overseas as of the latest data.
-Christianity is the predominant religion in Robina-West, making up 49.3% of the population.
-Notably, Judaism is slightly overrepresented compared to the rest of Queensland, with 0.4% of the population identifying as such, compared to 0.3%.
+Robina-West has a higher cultural diversity than most local markets, with 18.9% of its residents speaking a language other than English at home and 35.8% born overseas.
+Christianity is the predominant religion in Robina-West, accounting for 49.3% of the population.
+However, Judaism is notably overrepresented, comprising 0.4% compared to 0.3% regionally.

 Frequently Asked Questions - Diversity